Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

   analysis of data, hence, it is invisible and hard to argue with a company.
-- Smaller comapnies do better at analyzing a disruptive technology, because they\'re not as data driven and are more flexible to change.
+- Smaller comapnies do better at analyzing a disruptive technology, because they're not as data driven and are more flexible to change.

 ## Part Two: Managing Disruptive Technological Change